filipdumitrascu/memory_allocator/README.md

 _Note_: Both the `struct block_meta` and the **payload** of a block should be aligned to **8 bytes**.

-_Note_: Most compilers will automatically pad the structure, but you should still align it for portability.
+_Note_: Most compilers will automatically pad the structure, but it is still aligned for portability.

 ![memory-block](./img/memory-block.svg)